deadrootsec/goscout/README.md

-# GoScout - Secret Scanner
+# GoScout - Universal Scout for Security Intelligence

-GoScout is a fast, lightweight, and **completely local** secret scanner for scanning repositories and codebases for exposed secrets, API keys, passwords, and other sensitive information.
+GoScout is a fast, lightweight, and **completely local** universal scout tool for scanning your local machine, system logs, and codebases.
+It intelligently detects exposed secrets, sensitive patterns, and security concerns using both pattern matching and AI-powered analysis.

+## Overview

+GoScout goes beyond simple repository scanning.
+It's your personal security scout that can:
+- 🔍 Scan local machines for sensitive data (coming soon)
+- 📋 Analyze system logs for security anomalies
+- 🗂️ Search repositories for exposed secrets and credentials
+- 🤖 Use AI capabilities to detect secrets and analyze logs (coming soon)

 ## Features

 ✨ **Zero External Dependencies** - No data is sent anywhere.
 Everything runs locally.

-🚀 **Fast Scanning** - Efficiently scans large codebases with intelligent file filtering.
+🚀 **Fast Scanning** - Efficiently scans large codebases, logs, and file systems with intelligent filtering.

 🎯 **Comprehensive Pattern Detection** - Detects 25+ types of secrets including:
 - AWS credentials (Access Keys, Secret Keys, Session Tokens)